opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 - configurable traffic direction (single or bi-directional)
 - can support optional VLAN tagging (dot1q) or VxLAN overlays

 NDR is the highest throughput achieved without dropping packets.
 PDR is the highest throughput achieved without dropping more than a pre-set limit (called PDR threshold or allowance, expressed in %).

 Results of each run include the following data:

-- Aggregated achieved throughput in bps
+- Aggregated achieved bit rate throughput in bps
 - Aggregated achieved packet rate in pps (or fps)
 - Actual drop rate in %
 - Latency in usec (min, max, average in the current version)